All Episodes

 It is the day of conception.

-Putin knows what he's uh what his population missing.
+Putin knows what his population is missing.

-But I think the Obama administration has seen more members of the press corps leave the press corps and join the regime than any previous Democrat regime in my lifetime, anyway.
+But I think the Obama administration has seen more members of the Press Corps leave the press corps and join the regime than any previous Democrat regime in my lifetime, anyway.

-Richard Stengel was the managing editor of Time magazine, and he has left Time Magazine to go over to the State Department.
+Richard Stengel was the managing editor of Time magazine, and he has left Time magazine to go over to the State Department.

 And it's a whole hummer.

-It's uh it's not a big deal.
+It's not a big deal.

 What's the difference?